ABOUT THE PROFESSIONAL DEVELOPMENT ACADEMY

 - SISCAQU202A Perform basic water rescues

-These units of competency are delivered during the AUSTSWIM course.
+These units of competency are delivered during the AUSTSWIM swimming teacher courses.
 The AUSTSWIM teacher license is recognised by the industry as the minimum requirement to be a swimming and water safety teacher.

-Furthermore swimming teachers must maintain a current CPR qualification.
+Furthermore, swimming teachers must maintain a current CPR qualification prior to the swimming teacher courses offered online.

 WWSS recommends swimming teachers hold professional memberships with both ASCTA and AUSTSWIM.